 Chaco Canyon Organic Café

 I checked out the Happy Cow app, and one of the closest lunch options was the west location of Chaco Canyon Café.
-I’d read about Chaco Canyon on many a vegan blog, and so I had high hopes for our visit.
+I’d read about Chaco Canyon on many vegan Seattle sites & blogs.
+So I had high hopes for our visit.

 Since we arrived after the normal lunch hour, we had the place mostly to ourselves.
 We ordered at the counter and found a table in their large dining area.